Superconductivity induced by structural reorganization in the electron-doped cuprate Nd$_{2-x}$Ce$_x$CuO$_4$: Fabrication and characterization

-In order to analyze the effect on the crystal structure of the reducing thermal treatment inducing superconductivity, the in-plane and the out-of-plane lattice parameters $a$, $b$, and $c$ are measured before and after annealing by x-ray diffraction (XRD).
-We found for the as-grown type A samples $c=\SIrange{12.04}{12.07}{\angstrom}$ and $a=b\approx\SIrange{3.95}{3.96}{\angstrom}$, while for the as-grown type B samples $c=\SIrange{12.09}{12.15}{\angstrom}$ and $a=b\approx\SIrange{3.94}{3.97}{\angstrom}$.
+We measure the lattice parameters by x-ray diffraction (XRD) before and after high-temperature annealing.
+We found $c=\SIrange{12.04}{12.07}{\angstrom}$ and $a=b\approx\SIrange{3.95}{3.96}{\angstrom}$ for as-grown type A samples, while $c=\SIrange{12.09}{12.15}{\angstrom}$ and $a=b\approx\SIrange{3.94}{3.97}{\angstrom}$ for as-grown type B samples.
 After annealing, type A samples grown in oxygen-free atmosphere exhibit a slight elongation of the $c$-axis, whereas the in-plane lattice parameter remains unchanged.
-Conversely, type B samples grown in oxygen atmosphere exhibit a systematic decrease of the $c$-axis after annealing, in agreement with previous results~\cite{kwei_structure_1989,maiser_pulsed_1998,tsukada_role_2005,matsumoto_synthesis_2009,matsumoto_generic_2009,krockenberger_emerging_2013}, and a small change of the in-plane lattice parameter in some of the samples.
-The analysis of $(00l)$ reflections in XRD patterns~\cite{supp} allows to obtain the $c$-axis lattice parameter of all superconducting films to be $c_{SC}=\SIrange{12.080}{12.088}{\angstrom}$.
-As established by extensive studies on electron-doped films fabricated by molecular-beam epitaxy~\cite{naito_intrinsic_1997,naito_epitaxy_2002,krockenberger_universal_2011} and pulsed laser deposition~\cite{gupta_deposition_1989,mao_deposition_1992,roberge_improving_2009,hoek_effect_2014}, the $c$-axis lattice parameter can be used as a measure of the oxygen content.
-In these studies, the $c$ parameter is always larger than the optimal superconducting value $c_{SC}$, as we also observe in type B over-oxygenated samples, and decreases with the concurrent elimination of excess oxygen atoms during annealing.
-Hence, a value $c<c_{SC}$ in type A samples indicates oxygen-deficiency.
+Conversely, type B samples grown in oxygen atmosphere exhibit a systematic decrease of the $c$-axis after annealing, in agreement with Refs.~\onlinecite{kwei_structure_1989,maiser_pulsed_1998,tsukada_role_2005,matsumoto_synthesis_2009,matsumoto_generic_2009,krockenberger_emerging_2013}, and a small change of the in-plane lattice parameter in some samples. $(00l)$ reflections in XRD patterns~\cite{supp} give $c_\text{SC}=\SIrange{12.080}{12.088}{\angstrom}$ for all superconducting films.
+As established by extensive studies on electron-doped films fabricated by molecular-beam epitaxy~\cite{naito_intrinsic_1997,naito_epitaxy_2002,krockenberger_universal_2011} and pulsed laser deposition~\cite{gupta_deposition_1989,mao_deposition_1992,roberge_improving_2009,hoek_effect_2014}, the $c$-axis parameter can be used as a measure of the oxygen content.
+In these studies, the $c$ parameter is always larger than the optimal superconducting value $c_\text{SC}$, as we also observe in type B over-oxygenated samples, and decreases with the concurrent elimination of excess oxygen atoms during annealing.
+Hence, a value $c<c_\text{SC}$ in type A samples indicates oxygen deficiency.